General or Life Insurance Consultant, Individual/TBA

 Prelicensing Requirements

-• To qualify for a license, the licensing candidate must pass, within 2 years of applying for the license, the licensing exam administered by PSI Services.
-Visit the Exam Vendor Information page for registration and scheduling instructions.
+To qualify for a license, the licensing candidate must pass, within 2 years of applying for the license, the licensing exam administered by PSI Services.
+For more information, or to register for an exam, visit PSI Exams Online.

 Application Requirements